ccontrols/component-controls/core/instrument/README.md

 Parsing a source file will generate the following information:

--   CSF: List of story named exports
+-   ESM: List of story named exports
--   CSF: Default export stories file information
+-   ESM: Default export stories file information
 -   MDX: List of `<Story />` story tags
 -   MDX: List of `<Meta />` stories file information
 -   Source code extracted for the stories